saiganesh640/skin-analysis-acne-detection-webapp/README.md

 ---

-## 💡 Future Enhancements
+##  Future Enhancements

-- Convert frontend to React.js for better responsiveness
+- Build a more responsive and modern frontend using React.js for smoother user experience
-- Deploy Flask API to AWS Lambda or Render
+- Deploy the Flask API on cloud platforms like AWS Lambda or Render for easy scalability and uptime
-- Enhance CNN accuracy using a larger dataset
+- Improve the acne detection accuracy by training the CNN model on a larger and more diverse dataset
-- Store analysis history in MySQL
+- Add a feature to store users’ past skin analysis results in MySQL for tracking progress over time
-- Add a voice-based AI skincare assistant
+- Explore adding a voice-based AI assistant to make skincare advice even more accessible and interactive

 ---

-## contact details
+##  Contact details

 **Pitta Saiganesh**